joergkrause/nyaf/README.md

 * Vue (thanks for showing short custom attributes)
 * TypeScript (thanks for making JS cool again)

-## Readings
+## Further Readings

 There is a book in the making covering all aspects of @nyaf: https://leanpub.com/webcomponentsnyaf.
 Read everything about Web Components, why they are smart and how @nyaf handles them.

-Currently in the transition to the ReadTheDocs environment.
-Install pip first!
+Full documentation on [ReadTheDocs](https://nyaf.readthedocs.io/en/latest/) environment.

+Homepage with interactive demo is [here](https://nyaf.comzept.de).

-## Further steps
+## Related Modules

-Look out for 'nyaf-forms' (forms validation, data binding, UI control) and 'nyaf-store' (a simple flux store).
+Look out for '@nyaf/forms' (forms validation, data binding, UI control) and '@nyaf/store' (a simple flux store).
 Simple but powerful!

+# Need Help?

+Need a Pro?
+Need help writing a framework?
+Need one who knows a lot (full stack, front end, backend with NodeJS, ASP.NET / C#, SQL, noSQL, Azure, AWS)?
+[Hire me!](https://www.joergkrause.de/contact).